contactandyc/another-c-library/12_red_black_tree.md

 (D2) has a red left child and is red
 ```

-This just created the inverse problem (D is to right and C is to the left of D).
+This just created the inverse problem (D is to the right and C is to the left of D).

 Notice that while swapping colors during the rotate, that the placement of the black node doesn't change.
 This maintains the proper black height.